-Staff Recommendation: All work indentified in a regional coordination project scope of work should originate from Table 1.
+Council recommendation: All work indentified in a regional coordination project scope of work should originate from Table 1.

 (2) Regional Coordination Budget: From 2007 to 2012, the number of fish and wildlife agencies and tribes, and membership organizations receiving direct funds to perform regional coordination functions has grown.
-The number of entities receiving funding has grown primarily because entities have chosen to take on coordination functions on their own instead of deferring that responsibility to CBFWA (now CBFWF).
+The number of entities receiving funding has grown primarily because entities have chosen to take on coordination functions on their own instead of deferring that responsibility to CBFWA.
 In 2009 Bonneville set a placeholder budget for this group of projects of \$2,825,000 dollars for all projects conducting this coordination work.
 The amount of the overall budget allocated by Bonneville to these regional coordination projects has remained close to this 2009 total through Bonneville's 2012 planning budget.
 The Council members have agreed in the past to this placeholder.
 As directed in the 2009 Program, the Council is to recommend the level and type of coordination that is required to implement the program.
+Current FY 2012 funding is \$2,837,022.